-The online platform https://iobprecourse.neolms.com/ provides study guides, textbook chapters as well as online videos and tutorials on Micro- and Macroeconomics, Quantitative Data Analysis and Excel:
+The online platform provides study guides, textbook chapters as well as online videos and tutorials on Microand Macroeconomics, Quantitative Data Analysis and Excel.

-- Micro- and Macroeconomics introduces you to the (most) basic concepts and ideas in economics.
-For micro-economics, this includes among other topics, demand and supply (curves), the market equilibrium, price and income elasticity, as well as the law of diminishing returns and different market structures.
-For macro-economics, emphasis is put on measuring national income, economic growth and exchange rates. - Quantitative Data Analysis refreshes your knowledge on statistics.
+- Micro and Macroeconomics introduces you to the (most) basic concepts and ideas in economics.
+The micro-economics pre-course, among other topics, includes demand and supply (curves), the market equilibrium, price and income elasticity, as well as the law of diminishing returns and different market structures.
+The macro-economics pre-course, emphasizes measuring national income, economic growth and exchange rates. - Quantitative Data Analysis refreshes your knowledge on statistics.
 You will be provided with a short update on sampling, and are invited to read about (and apply) univariate statistics and probability theory and are (again) introduced to inferential statistics, like confidence intervals and hypothesis testing.
-You will go through this material by yourself.
-Yet, inferential statistics will also partly be addressed in class, given its complexity and its central role in social science research.\ - Excel
+You will go through this material by yourself, but inferential statistics will also partly be addressed in class, given its complexity and its central role in social science research.\ - Excel introduces you to the basics; sorting, calculating and conditional formatting and tables and graphs.

 An invitation to register on the online platform will be sent to you as soon as you are registered at the University of Antwerp.
+The pre-course can be accessed here once you are registered.
+Access and use of the platform: Please check the instructions here.